dvstter/ChangeMacProxySettingWithAlfred/README.md

 # Change Proxy Setting on Mac

-A very little alfred workflow that can change SOCKS proxy setting for ShadowsocksX-NG.
+A very little alfred workflow that can change SOCKS proxy setting for ShadowsocksX-NG on Mac.

 ## Getting Started

-These instructions will let you install a alfred workflow to make you easier change the proxy setting for Shadowsocks.
+These instructions will let you install an alfred workflow to make you easier change the proxy setting (network card is Wi-Fi) for Shadowsocks.

 ### Prerequisite

-* System Requirement: Mac OSX
+* System Requirement: maxOS
 * [ShadowsocksX-NG](https://github.com/shadowsocks/ShadowsocksX-NG)
 * [Alfred](https://www.alfredapp.com) With Powerback Installed

 ### Installing

-* 1. Change ShadowsocksX-NG's mode to Manual Mode, like these
+1. Change ShadowsocksX-NG's mode to ##Manual Mode##, like these

 ![](https://github.com/dvstter/Change-Mac-Proxy-Setting-With-Alfred/blob/master/ss_settings.png)

-* 2. Install the ss.alfredworkflow
+2. Install the ss.alfredworkflow
-* 3. Go to installing dir of ss.alfredwork from alfred workflow setting page and change the SS_LISTEN_PORT and SS_LISTEN_HOST in the change_proxy_setting.py like these
+3. Go to installing dir of ss.alfredwork from alfred workflow setting page and change the ##SS_LISTEN_PORT## and ##SS_LISTEN_HOST## in the `change_proxy_setting.py` like these
 ```
 SS_LISTEN_HOST="localhost"
 SS_LISTEN_PORT="1086"
 ```
-* 4. Type kex in the alfred and see what happen
+4. Type ##kex## in the alfred and see what happen

 ## Acknowledgments